Coaching Practice Pods

 • Offer and benefit from valuable feedback from fellow coaches.

-• Monthly sessions, join once or as often as you like.
+• Monthly, join once or as often as you like.

 • Pay what you can, everyone welcome.